txj-xyz/RespectsBot2/README.md

 # RespectsBot2
  Simple remake of the original bot on Discord.JS.
-Responds only to F
+Responds only to "F" or "f"

 ## Installation